RCP: A Low-overhead Reversible Coherence Protocol: Reversible Coherence Protocol

-The reason why \projectname is mostly not affected by non-atomic transactions is that, the additional states and transitions are introduced to handle {\em only speculative loads}, while most complications are due to writes.
-Two requests on the same state, as long as the state is stable, do not cause any problem---they are not the same as non-atomic transactions.
-For example, consider $ESpec$ in an L1, it can ``concurrently'' receive a forwarded $GetSpec$ and a local $PrPurge$.
-In \projectname, {\em processing them in either order is correct}.
-If $PrPurge$ is processed first, the state transitions to $E$, and the cache will forward data as the response to $GetSpec$ but stays in $E$.
-If $GetSpec$ is processed first, the state is still $ESpec$, which will transition to $E$ when $PrPurge$ is processed.
+\rev{A relevant issue is the {\em ordering guarantee of messages} in the on-chip network.
+For \projectname, the protocol state transitions related to speculative states and messages, i.e., speculative load, merge, and purge, do {\em not} assumes the ordering guarantee.
+For the normal state transitions in the original MESI protocol, we keep the assumption unchanged.
+In another word, \projectname does not add additional message ordering requirement. \projectname is designed in a manner that one state can receive different potential messages in {\em any} orders, which will lead to different {\em but all correct} state transition paths.
+For example, consider $ESpec$ in an L1, it can ``concurrently''---{\em in any order}---receive a forwarded $GetSpec$ and a local $PrPurge$.
+In \projectname, processing them in either order is correct.
+If $PrPurge$ is processed first, the state transitions to $E$, and the cache will forward data as the response to the later $GetSpec$ but stays in $E$.
+If $GetSpec$ is processed first, the state is still $ESpec$, which will also transition to $E$ when $PrPurge$ is processed.}